 Shareable links can be emailed, texted or typed into a search bar.
 To copy the link, highlight it and use the keyboard shortcut for copy, either command-c (Mac) or control-c (Windows).
 Use the paste command to paste the text into an email or document.

-If someone uses the shareable link to access the map, they will be given the specified level of access to the map and they will have the option to bookmark the map in their account if they are logged in or log in after opening it.
+If someone uses the shareable link to access the map, they will be given the specified level of access to the map and the map will be automatically added to Bookmarks in their account if they are logged in or log in after opening it.
 A bookmarked map can be accessed at a later date by clicking on Your Data and then selecting the Bookmarks tab.
 More information on bookmarked maps can be found in the Managing Your Data lesson.

-For example, the user below is viewing a map that they have update-only access for, which is indicated below the option to add the map to their bookmarks.
+For example, the user below is viewing a map that they have update-only access for.

 QR codes are meant to be scanned and opened with the mobile app.
 To view the QR code, click on the QR icon displayed at the end of the shareable link.
 A separate tab displaying the QR code will open.